 The wearable cardioverter defibrillator has been a focus of more than 100 scientific publications and presentations over the last several years.
 View additional publications

-ZOLL is committed to research that advances the medical community’s understanding of sudden cardiac death risk and prevention.
-For more information or to get involved, email firstname.lastname@example.org.
+ZOLL is committed to research that advances the medical community’s understanding and management of cardiac patients.
+For more information or to get involved, email email@example.com.

 Heart Failure Optimization (HF Opt)

-International trial to document the improvement in ejection fraction (EF) during six months of optimizing medical therapy after a recent MI or new heart failure diagnosis with EF less than 35%.
+International trial to document the improvement in ejection fraction (EF) during six months of optimizing medical therapy after a first hospitalization for a new heart failure diagnosis with EF less than 35%.
 Read more at clinicaltrials.gov.

 A prospective registry to evaluate cardiac acoustic biomarkers in heart failure patients collected by a patient’s WCD.
 Read more at clinicaltrials.gov.

 Benefit of µCor™ in Ambulatory Decompensated Heart Failure (BMAD HF)

 A prospective, observational clinical trial that documents thoracic fluid index, ECG, body position, and activity measurements taken by a wearable sensor worn by heart failure patients.
 Read more at clinicaltrials.gov